 Midnight, and monks by candlelight

-One day a friend contacted me to tell me how he was reading Andrew Collins’ book, Twenty-first Century Grail and in it Andrew had reported on a trip to St. Margaret’s, Binsey following psychic clues whereupon he and his companions had found what they had been looking for – an engraved key.
+One day a friend contacted me to tell me how he was reading Andrew Collins’ book, Twenty-first Century Grail and in it Andrew had reported on a trip to St. Margaret’s, Binsey following psychic clues, whereupon he and his companions had found what they had been looking for – an engraved key.
 They had been told (by the spirit of Aleister Crowley, no less) to be there before midnight on St Frideswide’s feast day, the 19th October.
-While fossicking around, looking for the key, they were alarmed to witness 12 hooded figures moving through the churchyard, along the footpath, in procession, chanting lowly in Latin, before they entered the church to presumably conduct a ceremony.
+While fossicking around, looking for the key, they were alarmed to witness 12 hooded figures moving in procession along the footpath through the churchyard.
+Chanting lowly in Latin they entered the church to presumably conduct a ceremony.
 Collins and co didn’t hang around to find out.

 Very soon it would be the feast day of St. Frideswide and so my friend, another friend, and I, resolved to check this out.

-Fortunately we weren’t by the door when the cowled figures came out and exited the yard in the same manner as they had entered it, but silently.
-We were sure that not everyone had left the church and waited a couple of minutes before following the clandestine group out to see where they went…but when we did there was no trace of them, they were nowhere to be seen.
+Fortunately we weren’t by the door when the cowled figures melted into view and exited the yard in the same manner as they had entered it.
+Unsure if everyone had left the church we waited a couple of minutes before going after the clandestine group…but when we did there was no trace of them; nowhere on the long straight road out of there, or in the fields beside it.
+They were nowhere to be seen.
 It was as if they had never been there.

 5th May 2011